Mission Statement of the Department of Computer Science

 Program Educational Objectives

-Graduates of the USM Computer Science Program have achieved appropriate success in their chosen field in industry and/or academia through their:
+Three to five years after graduation, graduates of the USM Computer Science Program have achieved appropriate success in their chosen field in industry and/or academia through their:

-- knowledge of computer science
+- Knowledge of computer science applicable to their work place.

 This success is reflected in their job satisfaction, the respect of their peers, their highly responsible and valued work, and their competitive salaries.